arne-munch-ellingsen/AIOD-hw-agent/README.md

-# AIoD infrastructure integretion (a.k.a.
+# AIoD infrastructure integration (a.k.a.
 AIoD Hardware agent)
 The code here represents AI4Europe Task 5.2´s attempt o create mechanisms that can collect information about an AIoD __*computational_asset*__ and send the info to the AIoD platform using the [AIOD-rest-api](https://github.com/aiondemand/AIOD-rest-api/tree/develop).

 ## Kubernetes NFD based example